panel-attack/panel-attack/docs/Understanding the Codebase.md

 ### Touch

-Touch is implemented via the pair of `ui/touchHandler.lua` and `ui/Touchable.lua`.
+Touch is implemented via the pair of `ui/touchHandler.lua` and `ui/UIElement.lua`.
-UiElements that should support touch can be marked as touchable by implementing at least one of the three functions `onTouch`, `onDrag` and `onRelease` calling the function returned by `ui/Touchable.lua` on them.
+UiElements that should support touch are automatically considered touchable by implementing at least one of the functions `onTouch`, `onDrag`, `onHold` and `onRelease`.
-This registers them for touch in the `touchHandler` which in turn consumes mouse events through the respective love callbacks.
-To allow for easier handling of touch registering, all scenes have an `uiRoot` that is registered/unregistered with the touch handler when the scene changes.
+All scenes have an `uiRoot` that is traversed by the touch handler through `UIElement:getTouchedElement` and only children of the active scene's uiRoot are active for touch.
 If there are sub elements that should be made visible/invisible dynamically on the scene, `setVisibility` or `touchHandler.registerTree`/`touchHandler.unregisterTree` should be called on the top most element to make sure that visible elements are touchable and invisible elements are not.

 ### UIElement composite